betterscientificsoftware/bssw.io/Events/WebinarSeries.HPCBestPractices.md

 **Webinars are free and open to the public, but advance registration is required (individually, for each session).**

-## Next webinar: Open Source Best Practices: From Continuous Integration to Static Linters
+## Next webinar: Introduction to Software Licensing

 ### Date and Time: Wednesday, December 5, 2018, 1:00-2:00 pm ET
 ### Presenters: David E. Bernholdt